 Gastroscopy is the best method of diagnosis.
 This involves placing a plastic tube with a light and a camera through the throat and into the stomach.

-Treatment may either be removal of the worms via endoscope or anti-worming medication.
+Treatment may either be the removal of the worms via an endoscope or anti-worming medication.

 The geographical distribution of Physaloptera spp is worldwide.

 There are two types of tapeworm which can infect cats, only one, Taenia taeniaeformis, is acquired during hunting.
 Cats become infected after consuming rodents infected with larval tapeworm.

 Cat owners may notice rice-like segments in your cat's feces or around his anus.
 A cat with a heavy infestation may lose weight due to competing with the worm for nutrients.

 Diagnosis is made by finding tapeworm segments or eggs in the cat's feces.

 The geographical distribution of Taenia taeniaeformis is worldwide.

 An extremely common worm to infect cats is the roundworm.
 There are many species of roundworm, the most common to infect cats are Toxocara cati and Toxascaris leonina.
 Infection can occur when kittens nurse from their mother, by eating cats infected with roundworm cysts in their tissue or from the environment.

 Symptoms of roundworm include: